C Minor #7m Pentatonic Piano Scale

 Minor #7m Pentatonic is the Melodic minor pentatonic with Maj7.
 View C Melodic minor scale

 The C Minor #7m Pentatonic scale contains 5 notes (C, Eb, F, G, B).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.